prebid/prebid.github.io/dev-docs/modules/userid-submodules/yahoo.md

 ```

 ```
-// [Sample #2]: Using a hashed email and a publisher-supplied user identifier such as a first-party cookie.
+// [Sample #2]: Neither a hashed email nor a publisher user identifier is passed.

 pbjs.setConfig({
     userSync: {